ajitavchatterjee/trending-meetup-location/README.md

 1. **Kafka setup:**

 	Start Zookeeper and Kafka Broker server.
 Although, default configuration is already present, make use you update the configurations in applications to connect this instance.

-	Create a topic named ‘meetuprsvp’ on your kafka cluster. kafka-topics.bat(or, /sh for linux) --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic meetuprsvp
+	Create a topic named ‘meetuprsvp’ on your kafka cluster.

+	kafka-topics.bat(or, /sh for linux) --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic meetuprsvp

 2. **Cassandra setup:**

 	Make sure Cassandra instance is running in your machine.
-Create the keyspace named ‘rsvp’ and then, create table named ‘meetupfrequenncy’ within that keyspace.
+Create the keyspace named ‘rsvp’ and then, create table named ‘venuefrequency’ within that keyspace.

 	CREATE KEYSPACE IF NOT EXISTS rsvp
 		WITH REPLICATION = {